 In 2020, we conducted a full welfare assessment of all our chicken suppliers.
 This covered a range of topics, including stunning methods, antibiotic use, environmental enrichment and stocking density.
 The results confirmed that in addition to being fully cage-free, 100% of our chickens are stunned prior to slaughter: an important step in improving their welfare.

-74% lish and section

-17% poultry
+- 1.74% fish and seafood 2.
+17% poultry - 3.
 10% red meat